 These veterans face adversity and come here to learn to confront it together.
 Some have fought in wars and bear invisible injuries that make the simple routines of daily living difficult.
 Others are reuniting with their families after decades of substance abuse.
 Some are homeless for the first time after losing their jobs.
 All are vulnerable and all have shown up.

 Past the welcome desk on your left there is a tiny closet of a room, about half the size of a dorm room, with a couple of desks, a filing cabinet and an over-whelmed coat rack.
-This is the only office of Connecticut Veterans Legal Center, the first organization in the country to bring legal help to veterans all day, everyday at the place they go to rebuild their lives.
+This is the office of Connecticut Veterans Legal Center, the first organization in the country to bring legal help to veterans all day, everyday at the place they go to rebuild their lives.
 A housing specialist drops by with a veteran who got a notice to leave his apartment, a veteran stops in because he heard that his friend got a pardon with our help, and a veteran calls because she got a piece of mail from the VA she doesn’t understand.

-These veterans talk with CVLC’s paralegal, who connects them with one of four attorneys on staff.
+These veterans talk with CVLC’s paralegal or veterans liaison, who connects them with one of four attorneys on staff.
 These attorneys might help them understand their rights or their mail, they might write a letter to a landlord who kept the veterans’ security deposit, or help them fill out a financial affidavit to modify their child support.
 These attorneys might connect the veteran with one of the hundreds of volunteer attorneys from across Connecticut who have agreed to help by donating their time and expertise.

 Some of the most injured veterans in New Haven are denied care right now because of wartime mental injuries--an injustice that Connecticut Veterans Legal Center is working to fix.